vmware/concord-bft/README.md

 ## Documentation

-See the github [wiki](https://github.com/vmware/concord-bft/wiki) for detailed explanation.
+See the github [wiki](https://github.com/vmware/concord-bft/wiki) for detailed explanation.</br>
+A formal specification of the SBFT protocol including automated invariant proofs can be found [here](https://github.com/vmware/concord-bft/tree/master/docs/sbft-formal-model).

 ## Community